 Even though it’s the time for giving, many won’t be getting an HDTV in their stocking this Christmas.
 But with the beginning of the post game season of football looming on the horizon, it’s also the time of year that people start thinking about getting a new HDTV to watch all the big games on New Year’s Day.
 Here’s a few tips on what to look for when choosing an HDTV.
+If you want to place the TV in the patio, then consider its ruggedness by comparing it with the SunBriteTV 43-Inch SB-4374UHD-BL Weatherproof Television: Best Under Cover.

 - Know your lingo